mbecker12/grade-graphs/README.md

 Source for Abitur grades: https://www.kmk.org/fileadmin/Dateien/pdf/Statistik/Aus_Abiturnoten_2015.pdf

 BscGradeDistr.ipynb creates the grade distribution of registered grades for BSc physics in Germany according to gradeview.io.
-The grades were taken from gradeview-shutter.png and with the help of engauge-digitizer, the corresponding values were saved to gradeview-shutter.csv.
+The grades were taken from gradeview-shutter.png, which was provided in the personal section within gradeview, and with the help of engauge-digitizer, the corresponding values were saved to gradeview-shutter.csv.